gaopinghuang0/gaopinghuang0.github.io/_posts/2018-2-9-exploratory-factor-analysis-notes-and-R-code.md

 {% endhighlight %}
 For these data, Bartlett’s test is highly significant, χ2(253) = 19,334, p < .001, and therefore factor analysis is appropriate.

+Alternatively, we can use the Kaiser–Meyer–Olkin (KMO) measure of sampling adequacy (i.e., to determine if the sample size is big enough).
+However, I choose to skip this part to keep this post concise.

-Then, we could get the determinant:
+Finally, we could get the determinant:

 {% highlight r %}
 det(raqMatrix)